PimentNoir/fadecandy/README.md

 Fadecandy
 =========

-Fadecandy is firmware for the [Teensy 3.0](http://www.pjrc.com/store/teensy3.html), a tiny and inexpensive ARM microcontroller board.

 Fadecandy drives addressable LED strips with the WS2811 and WS2812 controllers.
 These LED strips are common and inexpensive, available from [many suppliers](http://www.aliexpress.com/item/5M-WS2811-LED-digital-strip-60leds-m-with-60pcs-WS2811-built-in-tthe-5050-smd-rgb/635563383.html?tracelog=back_to_detail_a) for around $0.25 per pixel.

+Fadecandy makes it easy to drive these LEDs from anything with USB, and it includes unique algorithms which eliminate many of the common visual glitches you see when using these LEDs.

-This firmware is based on Stoffregen's excellent [OctoWS2811](http://www.pjrc.com/teensy/td_libs_OctoWS2811.html) library, which pumps out serial data for these LED strips entirely using DMA.
+The LED drive engine is based on Stoffregen's excellent [OctoWS2811](http://www.pjrc.com/teensy/td_libs_OctoWS2811.html) library, which pumps out serial data for these LED strips entirely using DMA.
 This firmware builds on Paul's work by adding:

 * A high performance USB protocol
 * Zero copy architecture with triple-buffering
 * Interpolation between keyframes
 * Gamma and color correction with per-channel lookup tables
 * Temporal dithering
+* A custom PCB with line drivers and a 5V boost converter
+* A fully open source bootloader

 These features add up to give *very smooth* fades and high dynamic range.
 Ever notice that annoying stair-stepping effect when fading LEDs from off to dim?
 Fadecandy avoids that using a form of [delta-sigma modulation](http://en.wikipedia.org/wiki/Delta-sigma_modulation).
 It rapidly wiggles each pixel's value up or down by one 8-bit step, in order to achieve 16-bit resolution for fades.